-It shouldn’t require much thought to do things like make your website more usable, but it can, especially if the changes you make change around the look and feel of your pages, and the way that people interact with them.
-A good example are the changes taking place at Google, where the search engine has implemented a number of new design elements over the past year or so, including new colors and formatting of their search results pages, a different look to how local search results are presented within Web search results, URLs now appearing under page titles and above snippets for pages, and Instant Previews, which show a thumbnail of a page and call out boxes of text showing where query terms appear within those thumbnails.
+It shouldn’t require much thought to do things like making your website more usable, but it can, especially if the changes you make change around the look and feel of your pages, and how people interact with them.
+A good example is the changes taking place at Google, where the search engine has implemented many new design elements over the past year or so, including new colors and formatting of their search results pages, a different look at how local search results are presented within Web search results, URLs now appearing under page titles and above snippets for pages, and Instant Previews, which show a thumbnail of a page and call-out boxes of text showing where query terms appear within those thumbnails.

 A patent granted to Google this week describes how the search engine might expand the amount of information shown to searchers faced with those document descriptions to try to make it easier for them to find what they are looking for.
-The patent focuses primarily upon expanding the amount of text shown to searchers right on the search page when they hover over a box to the right of that search result.
-Google has actually expanded upon that approach to show an even more visual expansion of results with Instant Previews.
+The patent focuses primarily on expanded snippets for the amount of text shown to searchers right on the search page when they hover over a box to the right of that search result.
+Google has expanded upon that approach to showing an even more visual expansion of results with Instant Previews.
 Google describes three main benefits of showing Instant Previews: